What Is A Good Dividend Yield? Is A High Dividend Yield Good? (What Dividend Yield Is Too High)

 A high dividend yield does provide an attractive number that attracts a lot of investors.

-But the ones who are trying to construct a robust portfolio have a lot depending on dividend yields since it directly depends on the growth of the company.
+But the ones trying to construct a robust portfolio have a lot depending on dividend yields since it directly depends on the company’s growth.
 Here’s why a high dividend is not always a good deal.

 The company may be in trouble

 Not every time a high yield is a good sign.
-Yes, dividends do represent generosity on the company’s part for the trust an investor is putting in the company but equally high yields represent potential risks.
+Yes, dividends represent generosity on the company’s part for the trust an investor is putting in the company, but equally high yields represent potential risks.